scottaj/old-emacs-config/README.md

  * Easy directory navigation and manipulation via Emacs-nav
  * Test runner and navigation support for RSpec and Cucumber

 There are 2 branches available for download.
-The **master** branch contains the exact configuration as I use it on my machine, including fonts, themes, etc.
-The **stripped-down** branch contains the basic enhancements, but removes many of the more superfluous and less general customizations in order to give an easier jumping off point for your own customizations.
+The **master** branch contains the basic enhancements, but removes many of the more superfluous and less general customizations in order to give an easier jumping off point for your own customizations.
+The **al** branch contains the exact configuration as I use it on my machine, including fonts, themes, etc.

 ## Installation